dina-web-nrm/dina-collections/packages/docs/docs/development/cli.md

 #### Description

-Will export sample elastic-indices to sample.index.\*.
+Will export sample elastic-indices to sample.index.[name].
 First it will create elastic-sample data by dropping the postgres db, importing sample data into postgres and creating the elastic indices.
 Note that this will drop the current dev database.